darylshy/LoginSystem/README.md

   - Verify
     * Verifying routes to the login page
   - Edit
     * Editing removes the card from the DOM and allows you to edit the original form

+### Update

 + Added a new branch *verify_modal* to use a pop-up modal as an alternative flow for the verification part of the app.

 ***